GeorgWolle/DragAndDrop/README.md

 The DragAndDrop framework is an easy to use android library to add drag and drop functionality to your app.
 Unlike the official android Drag and Drop implementation (https://developer.android.com/guide/topics/ui/drag-drop) it is primarily designed for UI actions.
 I.e. with google's drag & drop it's very hard to change drawables easily on drag and drop actions.
 This library handles it with ease.

+This library is used in the app: [Picsel - Your free photostory app](https://play.google.com/store/apps/details?id=com.doaphotostory.picsel)

 # Download

 ```gradle